nadirdurrani/nadirdurrani.github.io/_news/announcement_2.md

 Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/COLING2022.pdf"> Effect of Post-processing on Contextualized Word Representations </a> has been accepted to appear at COLING 2022

-Our paper titled “Neuron-level Interpretation of Deep NLP Models: A Survey” has been accepted at TACL.
+Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/TACL-22.pdf"> Neuron-level Interpretation of Deep NLP Models: A Survey </a> has been accepted at TACL.

 Our paper titled <a href="https://alt.qcri.org/~ndurrani/pubs/CSL-2023.pdf"> On the Effect of Dropping Layers of Pre-trained Transformer Models </a> has been accepted to appear in the <a href="https://www.sciencedirect.com/science/article/pii/S0885230822000596"> next volume </a> of the Computer Speech and Language (CSL) journal.